 13. Vlasic Pickle Is Michigan’s Favorite

 Vlasic Pickles, located in Imlay City, is at the extreme southern portion of Michigan’s Thumb.
-The company is one of the largest in the area, and Vlasic is a significant employer for the region.
+The company is one of the largest in the area, and Vlasic is a significant regional employer.
 Michigan farmers supply tons of cucumbers for America’s #1 pickle, and scores of workers work at the Imlay City plant and distribution.

 You would think that Michigan would be the last place that would be the place for a tremendous Tex-Mex favorite.
 However, you cannot ignore the influence of Mexican and Latino culture and foods on Michigan cuisine.
 One such dish that Michiganders love to order is the Wet Burrito.